event-driven-architecture-poc/event-driven-architecture-poc.github.io/index.md

 _Example_: Let's imagine a scenario where a customer initiates a shipping address update request.
 Now at the same time, shipping preparation is about to begin.
 The condition for the shipping address update to be successful is that shipping preparation should not be underway or complete.
 Now with the use of an "in-progress" event, we can update the event store which will ultimately be used to check whether the shipping address update should take place or not.
 If the "in-progress" event has been written to the event store, then we immediately know that the shipping address update should be disallowed.
 On the other hand, if the "in-progress" event has not been written to the event store, the shipping address update can be completed.

 Now if we didn't use an "in-progress" event, there would still be ways to address this scenario however they could potentially introduce more complexity to the system.
 We could either determine whether shipping preparation is underway via the Order Shipping Service (potentially via an HTTP REST API), or we could allow the update to go through and publish an update event.
-The Order Shipping Service could then subscribe to this event and then determine if it needs to do undo anything it had completed prior to the update, for example it may have already prepared the shipping, so it would need a way to either undo that or update it.
+The Order Shipping Service could then subscribe to this event and would then potentially need a compensating action to be performed if it had already undergone shipping preparation.

 ### Q. What happens if the Order Event Service writes to the event store but fails to publish the event?
 If the Order Event Service successfully writes to the event store but fails to publish the event, then secondary backup mechanisms can be put into place to reattempt to publish at a later time, for example a batch job.